ignite/cli/docs/docs/guide/05-scavenge/06-handlers.md

 * `CommitSolution`
 * `RevealSolution`

-In Cosmos SDK blockchain messages are registered as RPCs in the `Msg` service in a protocol buffer file.
+In the Cosmos SDK messages are registered as RPCs in the `Msg` service in a protocol buffer file.

 ```proto title="proto/scavenge/scavenge/tx.proto"